Performance Development for Technical Divers

 As Henry Ford noted, the motivation to think hard is one of the hardest to cultivate and the easiest to avoid.
 It’s for this reason that many technical divers with performance or competency deficit issues will often resort to an equipment-based solution, or even to just avoid solutions entirely and accept their limitations.

 Avoidance and denial result from this tendency to avoid thinking and accept our weaknesses.
 I often hear divers, and even instructors, talking about “the need to gain further experience to make an improvement“.
-That’s a lame excuse; it avoids what’s really necessary.
+That’s a weak excuse; it avoids what’s really necessary.

 Experience acquisition is pointless unless we simultaneously apply the observation-analysis-adaption process.